Skip to content

 idUUIDRelationship identifier

-Types are flexible — the LLM infers appropriate types during retain and reflect.
+Types are free-form — the LLM infers appropriate types during retain.
+It prefers reusing existing types when they fit.
 Common types:

 TypeExample